sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 - **computes** a new, desired encryption config from `encryption-config-<revision>` and the existing keys in `openshift-config-managed`.
 - **derives** from the desired encryption config whether a new key is needed.
 It then creates it.

+Note: the `based on time` reason for a new key is based on `encryption.operator.openshift.io/migrated-timestamp` instead of the key secret's `creationTimestamp` because the clock is supposed to start when a migration has been finished, not when it begins.

 ##### encryptionStateController

 The `encryptionStateController` controller implements transitions `1->2`, `2-3`, and `4-5` (does it????).
 It